CoffeeRoost/CSC_190_Product/README.md

           - Able to View, Search , and Filter Grant Information
           - Able to Edit and Delete Grant Information

   - Here are some examples of the screenshots of test results and their descriptions of some important features that we listed above.
 Other important features will be tested similarly.

-    * Participation:
+    - **Participation**:
       + Survey Intake Form for First-Time User: This screenshot shows the result of a test case for a new user able to fill out the survey intake form.
 It confirms whether the form submission is successful or not.
         ![My Image](/image/survey1.jpg)
         ![My Image](/image/survey2.jpg)